tomasmcguinness/matter-js-energy-manager/README.md

 You will need a Matter device that supports the device energy management cluster.
 I have been building one using the esp-matter framework.
 You can find that project https://github.com/tomasmcguinness/matter-esp32-tiny-dishwasher

+This project uses matterjs and uses nextJs for the frontend and nodeJs for the backend.

 ## Running
 To run this, you'll need to start both the frontend and backend.